 Under the name of her solo songwriting project, Lanusa, she has recorded three albums and performed across the U.S. ongoing collaboration with dance and video partner Katy Gilmore under the project name Logan Company, has produced dozens of short films, performances and video installations.

 Kathryn teaches ballet and contemporary dance technique (influenced by prolonged work with techniques including Cunningham, Limón, Skinner Release, Susan Klein and Bartenieff Fundamentals), contemporary dance composition, improvisation, somatic practice, screendance, interdisciplinary composition, and yoga.
-Her teaching is focused around equity, anatomical alignment, clarifying bodymapping, and personal investigation.
+She focuses her courses around equity, importance of context, deep questioning, anatomical alignment, clarifying bodymapping, and personal investigation.